NBISweden/workshop-reproducible-research/docs/docker.md

 you could use `docker pull nbisweden/workshop-reproducible-research` which will download the same image).

-Validate with `docker images`.
+Validate with `docker image ls`.
 Now all that remains is to run the whole thing with `docker run`.
 We just want to get the results, so mount the directory `/course/results/` to, say, `mrsa_results` in your current directory.